01anasabu/Machine-Learning-Projects/README.md

 *Project Overview:*
 In this project, I have predict the price of the S&P500 stock market index.

-* a.
-Downloaded S&P 500 price data
+* Downloaded S&P 500 price data
-* b.
-Cleaning and visualizing our stock market data
+* Cleaning and visualizing our stock market data
-* c.
-Setting up our target for machine learning
+* Setting up our target for machine learning
-* d.
-Training an initial machine learning model
+* Training an initial machine learning model
-* e.
-Building a backtesting system
+* Building a backtesting system
-* f.
-Adding additional predictors to our model
+* Adding additional predictors to our model
-* g.
-Improving our model
+* Improving our model

 *Project Steps:*
 * Downloaded the data using the yfinance package